Mastering the Interview from Both sides of the Table: Tips for Job Seekers and Employers on the Interview Process

 - How do you sound?
 Be sure to limit or eliminate any distracting sounds (i.e. pets, family, etc.).

-An advantage of video interviews are that the employer can better utilize their travel budget for final-round interviews.
+An advantage of video interviews is that the employer can better utilize their travel budget for final-round interviews.
 Video interviews can also allow interviewees with an accent to better present themselves compared to a telephone interview.

 Employers need to take care that the technology does not unwittingly eliminate otherwise qualified candidates.
 Employers are on the candidate’s side and want them to succeed in the interview!

-The interviews which benefit both the company and candidate are those which are comfortable and have a conversational flow to them.
+The interviews which benefit both the company and the candidate are those which are comfortable and have a conversational flow to them.
 Companies would also benefit from remembering the personality type of the majority of people in the field they are interviewing in.
 For instance, if you are interviewing accountants you probably don’t want unexpected surprises in the interview.

 Candidates need to remember that they can and should ask questions about what to expect in the interview from the person setting up the interview.
 Common questions include: